rtek1000/W1209-firmware-modified/W1209-firmware-Timer/Readme.md

 - Button SET: Parameters adjust
 - Buttons Up (+) and Down (-): Start/Restart timer
-- Sensor NTC connector as button: Start/Restart timer
+- NTC sensor input operating as a button: Start/Restart timer
 - - (same Buttons Up (+) and Down (-))
 - - (Do not leave the NTC connected to the board)
 - - (Leave disconnected if not using)